 How do I get access?

-Email subscribers receive a weekly newsletter with money tips and blog updates.
+Email subscribers receive an updates newsletter once a week at most.
 They can now also download this bonus PDF.
 When you join the mailing list in the form at the bottom of this page, you should receive an email to confirm your subscription to the newsletter.
 Confirming your subscription gives you instant access to this bonus ebook.

 I hate it when brands only give their new subscribers all the shiny new things, so I’ll be sending the PDF to existing subscribers rickety tick too to make sure everyone on the mailing list gets the same perks.